Women in the Cuban Revolution

-Women in the Cuban Revolution were not actively in a wide variety of roles.
+Women in the Cuban Revolution were active in a wide variety of roles.
 Women's participation in the Cuban Revolution was spurred by decades of oppression and limited opportunity.
 The revolution saw an end to certain forms of restriction and sexism in Cuba.

 Cuban women pre-revolution

 Pre-revolution, women in Cuba were restricted by traditional patriarchal attitudes.
 There was a belief that a woman’s role was to remain in the home, caring for house and child.
 Meanwhile, her husband would be the one to either perform intensive labor on his property or to venture out in search of work.
 Women’s rights were not prioritized in the pre-revolutionary government, as they were seen as counterproductive to the stability of society.
 With a shortage of jobs pre-revolution, the men’s need to work was prioritized over the women’s.
 In any capacity where women did perform labor beyond child-rearing and housework, they were restricted to less labor-intensive work than their peers.
 For example, when harvesting sugar cane, women were tasked with piling the cane, while men were tasked with cutting the cane.

 Women were also exploited by the bustling sex industry in Cuba pre-revolution.
 The sex industry in 1950s Cuba was primarily based on the provision of sexual services by Black and mixed race women to predominantly white North American men.
 It drew upon a tradition of exoticizing mixed-race Cuban women which originated in the work of male Cuban writers, artists, and poets.
 The proliferation of male American tourists in Cuba who expected these exotic experiences with a Cuban woman encouraged the rapid development of this industry.
 There were no significant safety measures to protect Cuban sex workers; this was an issue that was swiftly addressed by the new Cuban government post-revolution.

 Cuban women were often intrigued by the experiences of Americans, especially American women.
 The freedoms that many American women enjoyed made them both the envy of and inspiration for numerous Cuban women.
 Many Cuban women understood American women through a filtered lens, hearing of them through the stories American tourists would tell.
 The idea of being able to enjoy these same freedoms as American women was a major motivator in inspiring Cuban women to support and participate in the revolution.